-From 12 December 2021 to 8 May 2022 Museum Flehite in Amersfoort presents the first big retrospective exhibition of the Dutch master painter Mathias Withoos.
-This 17th century painter is renowned internationally for the dramatic, caravaggian light in his panoramic townscapes and his detailed still lifes.
-The exhibition 'A Different Light on Withoos – Three generations Withoos’, on a surface of more than 800 m2, shows eighty Withoos creations spanning three generations; of father Mathias, his children and of the contemporary photographer and descendant Hans Withoos.
+Until September 11 2022 Museum Flehite in Amersfoort presents the first large retrospective exhibition of the Dutch master painter Mathias Withoos.
+The 17th-century painter is renowned internationally for the dramatic, caravaggian light in his panoramic townscapes and detailed still lifes.
+The exhibition 'A different Light on Withoos – Three generations Withoos' shows ninety Withoos creations; of father Mathias, his children and of the contemporary photographer and descendant Hans Withoos.

 The multi-layered exhibition gives a representative overview of the impressive body of work by Mathias Withoos and an impression of the work of his painting children.
 The oils and the refined, elegant gouaches are presented against extensive historical background information, comprising of paintings by contemporaries or sources of inspiration and old books, scale models, maps and drawings.
 Hans Withoos’ photographic works interact with the paintings.

-Museum Flehite commissioned the restoration of the monumental, 350 year old 'View on Amersfoort' by Mathias Withoos, which started in April.
+Museum Flehite commissioned the restoration of the monumental, 350 year old 'View on Amersfoort' by Mathias Withoos, which started in April 2021.
 Withoos’ young apprentice Caspar van Wittel possibly contributed to this painting in 1671.
-In this exhibition the biggest town view in the Netherlands (a generous 2 by 4 metres) is again to be admired in the light and with the vivid colours Withoos once used when creating this impressive canvas.
+In the exhibition one of the biggest town views in the Netherlands (a generous 2 by 4 metres) is again to be admired in the light and with the vivid colours Withoos once used when creating this impressive canvas.